hackEns/Jarvis/README.md

   * This folder contains some example arduino scripts to use an Arduino and a regular PC instead of the Raspberry Pi GPIO pins.
 They are just here for demo purpose and are no longer used.
 Thus, they may be unstable.
 * `aziz.py` is our moderation script, to inform us of new emails waiting for moderation.
 It's basically a Jarvis plugin.
 * `data` folder contains the scripts, aliases etc you put into Jarvis.
+* `irclog` folder contains the script to convert the Jarvis log as a nice HTML page.
 * `jarvis.all.log` (created by Jarvis) is the complete log of the watched channel.
 * `jarvis.py` is the main script, which serves the bot.
 * `jarvis_cmd.py` is a collection of functions to translate Jarvis actions to GPIO actions etc.